josephw1997/Computer-thoughts/computer-backup.md

 Lubuntu downloads: https://lubuntu.me/downloads/
 MX linux is pretty nice,
 try Debian linux,
-then Arch linux (to become an advanced user)
+then Arch linux (to become an advanced user).
+Might be good to have a stable linux on a flashdrive and a tester (like manjaro or arch) to learn more about linux when you're bored.
+Could eventually try slackware after you are proficient with arch

 2. Boot
 Option + Power